-The sea lily is a class of marine invertebrates that are attached to the seafloor by a stalk.
+The Sea Lily is a class of marine invertebrate animals that are attached to the seafloor by a stalk.
 They are of the class Crinoidea, otherwise known as a crinoid.
-These prickly creatures are part of the phylum Echinodermata.
-Some of the other marine creatures in this phylum are sea cucumbers, sea urchins, starfish, and brittle stars.
-They are also cousins of sea stars.
-The origin of sea lilies dates back around 480 million years, with their ancient ancestors existing many years ago.
-This means they were around before the dinosaurs.
-Scientists have found the early sea lilies in the form of fossils.
-These ancient animals are also cousins of sea stars.
+These feathery creatures are part of the phylum Echinodermata.
+Some of the other marine creatures in this phylum are Sea Cucumbers and Sea Urchins.

 Appearance

 This echinoderm is known for its long feathery arms and tentacles that result in it having the appearance of a plant.
-This is why when many sea lilies and other crinoid specimens are close to each other on the bottom of the ocean, it can look like a sea forest.
-These beautiful animals possess a bunch of delicate arms that are used to capture particles of food floating by in the current.
+This is why when many Sea Lilies and other crinoid specimens are close to each other on the bottom of the ocean, it can look like a sea forest.
+Sea Lillies are one of the most beautiful animals that have a bunch of delicate arms that sway with the current.

-The sea lily has an internal skeletal structure.
+The Sea Lily has an internal skeletal structure.
 This structure is made of a chain of plates.
-They also utilize stem-like stalks to attach themselves to a surface, whether that be the seabed, on corals, or simply a rock.
+They also utilize stem-like stalks to attach themselves to a substrate, whether that be the seabed, on corals, or simply a rock.

 Diet

-The sea lily uses its arms to catch and filter tiny plankton and detritus that moves around them in the water.
+The Sea Lily uses its gangly arms to catch and filter tiny plankton and detritus that move around them in the water.
 This method is called passive suspension feeding.
-Their feathery arms are not just for show, proving vital to the sea lily’s survival.
 Mucus covers the tissues on their arms, which draw in any particles that float through them.
-The grabbers on the arms are called tube feet.
+The grabbers on the animals’ arms are called tube feet, directing them towards the centrally located mouth.

 Habitat